-- To reduce the risk of mortality, commence vancomycin administration within 1 hour of recognising sepsis. - If creatinine is known use the NHS A&A online vancomycin calculator.
-The guidelines (below) in Table 1 (loading dose) and Table 2 (maintenance dose) can be used if the online calculator is not available.
+- To reduce the risk of mortality, commence vancomycin administration within 1 hour of recognising sepsis. - If creatinine is known use the online calculator available on the Antimicrobial site on AthenA/ Antimicrobial Companion app (preferred method).
+The guidelines (below) in Table 1 (loading dose) and Table 2 (maintenance dose) can be used if the online calculator or Antimicrobial Companion app is not available.
 The dose amount and dosage interval are based on estimated creatinine clearance (Box 1) and actual body weight. - If creatinine is not known calculate and prescribe a loading dose based on actual body weight (Table 1).
 Calculate the maintenance dose once the creatinine is available.